 You can move the stand easily from one place to another with hammock still attached, either open or collapsed into a column.
-This is useful for getting farther from or closer to the party, or to adapt to changing light or wind conditions.
+This is useful for getting farther from or closer to the party, to adapt to changing light or wind conditions, or to stow the stand away to redeploy quickly.
 You can partially collapse the poles while assembled, to stow by day under a bed or in a closet, to save space.